Brisbane enters the Dream Zone with SIGGRAPH Asia

 Juliet Alabaster, General Manager of Business & Major Events, said Brisbane’s outstanding conference facilities and accommodation infrastructure were key to securing the conference for the city.
 “Brisbane’s destination appeal was a key factor,” she said.
 “The infrastructure we have here in the city, including Australia’s most awarded Convention Centre, BCEC — which was recognised as The World’s Best Convention Centre from 2016 to 2018 — was crucial.
 We have seen significant growth in tourism infrastructure, with 20 new 4- and 5-star hotel developments in the city since 2014 and more to come with the $3.6bn Queen’s Wharf Brisbane integrated resort and casino now under construction.
 We have the spaces to host a great social program for delegates, including the addition of Howard Smith Wharves right under the Story Bridge on the waterfront.”

 Leaving a legacy

 Bednarz’s primary motivation for bringing SIGGRAPH Asia to Brisbane was to inspire and showcase local computer graphics creators and build a community in Brisbane.
-“After we won the bid, Brisbane Marketing was very helpful at every single stage of organising the conference,” he said.
+“After we won the bid, Brisbane EDA was very helpful at every single stage of organising the conference,” he said.
 “They helped me connect with the wider community and think about how we could leave a legacy and make a real impact with the conference.”

 These discussions led to the introduction of the Business & Innovation Symposium to the program, designed to give locals a chance to build connections and learn how to upskill without needing to leave Brisbane.